The new magnetar SGR J1830-0645 in outburst: X-Ray Emission

 \subsubsection{NuSTAR}

 \nustar\ \citep{harrison13} observed \src\ on 2020 October 12 for an effective exposure time of 29.6\,ks.
 We created cleaned event files and filtered out passages through the South Atlantic Anomaly using the tool {\sc nupipeline} with default options.
-For both focal plane modules (FPMA and FPMB), we collected the source counts within a circle of radius 100\arc, and estimated the background using a circle of the same size on the same chip.
-The source was detected up to an energy of $\sim$25\,keV in the FPMA and $\sim$20\,keV in the FPMB.
+For both focal plane modules (FPMA and FPMB), we collected the source counts within a circle of radius 100\arc\ and estimated the background from four circles of the same size located on all detectors using the {\sc nuskybgd} pipeline \citep{wik14}.
+The source was detected up to an energy of $\sim$25\,keV in both FPMs.
 We ran the tool {\sc nuproducts} to extract light curves and spectra, and to generate response files.
-We observed an apparent discrepancy between the FPMA and FPMB spectra at high energies (see \citealt{hattori20} for a recent assessment of systematic differences for \nustar\ spectra).
-A power-law model fit to the spectra above 10\,keV gives indeed photon indices of $\Gamma_{\rm A}=2.8\pm0.2$ (FPMA) and $\Gamma_{\rm B}=3.5\pm0.3$ (FPMB), and a flux discrepancy of $\sim$20\%.
-Keeping in mind this systematic uncertainty, in the following we will focus on the data sets from the FPMA, which detected a significant signal over a broader energy range.